 The economy is experiencing a severe recession.
 Banks are failing, credit markets are frozen, home foreclosures are on the rise, and consumer purchasing power is in decline.
-California's unemployment rate stands at 11.2% as of May 2009, 16 which closely mirrors the unemployment rate for the Greater Sacramento.
-Most economists predict that the recession will continue through 2010.
+California's unemployment rate stands at 11.6% as of June 2009, 16 which is significantly lower than the unemployment rate for the Northern Inland Region (14.3%).

-The energy efficiency sector has great potential to be a positive economic driver in California and the Greater Sacramento Region at a time when the economy is in desperate need of job creation.
+The energy efficiency sector has great potential to be a positive economic driver in California and Northern California at a time when the economy is in desperate need of job creation.
 Investments in energy efficiency programs will create jobs for thousands of people performing energy audits, retrofitting homes and buildings, installing advanced HVAC systems, and managing energy resources.